How to buy silver

 - Economic downturns may lessen industrial demand.

+Silver is a popular investment for investors looking to gain exposure to alternative assets in their portfolio.
 While silver is a precious metal with some intrinsic value, it's also useful in a number of industrial applications.
-Silver is used to make electronics like appliances and semiconductors, among other things.
 As a result, silver’s value tends to go up when economic conditions improve because more people are buying consumer goods.
 This is one reason silver is more volatile than gold, though.